rerdavies/pipedal/docs/Configuring.md

 - Wi-Fi Direct connections are backward compatible with Wi-Fi access points if you are using an older device.
 Look for the DIRECT-xx-YourDeviceName access point.
   But if you use a legacy connection, the connecting device cannot have a simultanous Wi-Fi router connection.

-If you use the PiPedal Android app (coming VERY soon - being pushed up for distribution now), the Android app will manage discovery and setting up of Wi-Fi direct connections to your Raspberry Pi device automatically.
+If you use the PiPedal Android app, the Android app will manage discovery and setting up of Wi-Fi direct connections to your Raspberry Pi device automatically; but you must complete the initial configuration using a direct web connection first.

 PC support for Wi-Fi Direct connections varies dramatically.
 Modern PCs support Wi-Fi Direct; but you may find it easier to communicate with PiPedal via your Wi-Fi router.
 Configure PiPedal to use a Wi-Fi connection as well as a Wi-Fi Direct access point (or connect an ethernet cable to your Raspberry Pi).
 Just remember to configure your phone to use a Wi-Fi Diret connection _before_ you take PiPedal out on a gig, because you won't have a Wi-Fi router then.